Airfreight - how this is being impacted due to the Coronavirus

 Over 90% of air freight capacity has been cut from the UK to the UAE.

 Capacity has been significantly reduced by around 70%.

 Many more countries are imposing bans, especially on flights, which will cause further volatility with air cargo rates.
 Our Air Freight division will have the latest up to the minute information.
-You can also take a look at Cargo One's website where you find all the very latest airline operating status.

 The European Commission has produced a guidance document outlining key measures to keep the flow of Air cargo moving in and out of Europe, particularly for scarce goods, a move welcomed by both BIFA and CLECAT